compass Explore next steps to improve your mental health. Get help for relationship issues

 • They practice self-care on a routine basis

-But if they’re having a harder time, then the experience of dating someone with bipolar disorder may be a little bit different.
-For people who live with mental illness, the decision to talk about their condition is a big (and very personal) step and can be challenging.
+For people who live with mental health challenges, the decision to talk about their condition is a big (and very personal) step, and can be challenging.

-Having that conversation is a sign of their commitment, in many cases.
+In many cases, having that conversation is a sign of their commitment.
 If they bring it up, check in with them.
-Ask how you can help them cope with their diagnosis—you may not have to do anything differently than you would otherwise.
+Ask how you can help them cope with their diagnosis—you may not have to do anything differently than you would in any other relationship.

 What Does Someone with Bipolar Disorder Need in a Relationship?